Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Spanish budget airline Vueling mainly operates out of Barcelona, although they also have some handy flights from Paris (Orly) to a wide range of Spanish and European destinations.
-A range of pets are allowed in the cabin, with a generous weight limit of 10kg, except for flights operated by Iberia, where the standard limit of 8kg applies.

-Pets are able to be added to your online booking – choose the Basic Fare option.
-There is a charge of €40 for domestic flights within Spain and €50 for international flights, including to the Canary Islands.
+It’s easiest to add your pet when making an online booking – choose the Fly Light option.
+There is a charge from €50 for domestic flights within Spain and €60 for international flights, including to the Canary Islands.
+There is a limit of five pets per flight (two on Iberia flights).

 Review the full Pet Policy.